How To Drive Mobile App Installs¶

 - Video Click Tracking URL (1024) (optional)

 The Tumblr post URL is optional.

-Third party tracking is optional.
-If you select None, Gemini will take users to the app store, but conversion information won’t be available within Gemini.
+Third-party tracking is optional.
+If you select None, Native & Search will take users to the app store, but conversion information won’t be available within Native & Search.

 Once server-to-server tracking has been enabled before campaign creation, you won’t see the Third party tracking field at the Ad level.
 It will be invisible because you’ve already established server-to-server tracking with your third-party vendor.

 Note that there is no need to upload click URLs.